divya-akula/divyaakula/_posts/2025/2025-12-11-responsible-prompting-guidebook.md

 AI must **never infer**, assume, or fabricate sensitive personal attributes.

-## The AI should NOT guess attributes such as:
+## The AI should NOT guess attributes such as

 - Race or ethnicity
 - Religion or belief